Some cosmetic changes in preparation for larger site changes in the works.

 Then we watch as the oil stalls at 280 degrees.

 So we transfer the pot to a larger burner because we realize that the small burner is only heating the very center of the pot.
-And finally, praise the Lord (and apparently Victoria's Secret, if one follows Pastor Osteen) the oil reaches the Keller-proscribed 340F degrees.
+And finally, praise the Lord, the oil reaches the Keller-proscribed 340F degrees.
 And we plunk in our triple-dipped chicken breast and we fry for EXACTLY SEVEN MINUTES because Tommy says so.
 And it doesn't STICK.
 And then we wait for EXACTLY 10 minutes for it to cool before slicing open.

 And the entire middle is raw.